GraphQL – Ponder

 Schema generation

-If your schema contains a person table, the GraphQL schema will include a person and a persons field on the root Query type.
+For example, if your schema contains a person table, the GraphQL schema will include a person and a persons field on the root Query type.
 The singular query field returns a single record (or null) and the plural query field returns a page of records.

 ponder.schema.ts